creaktive/nordvpn-proxy/README.md

 docker build -t nordvpn-proxy .
 ```

-Customize the parameters (`--env` arguments are optional) and run the container:
+Customize the parameters (`--env` arguments are optional; default is to use TCP and a recommended server) and run the container:

 ```
 docker run -it --privileged --rm \